-For employees who wish to improve their knowledge and qualifications, the District will reimburse the employee up to \$1,500.00 per calendar year for meetings and courses which are approved by the District and after evidence of successful completion of the course work with a grade of "C" or above.
+For employees who wish to improve their knowledge and qualifications, the District will reimburse the employee up to \$1,500.00 per calendar year (\$5,250.00 per calendar year for professional classifications requiring a four-year degree) for meetings and courses which are approved by the District, and after evidence of successful completion of the course work with a grade of "C" or above.
 All District paid books, equipment and/or reference materials become the property of the District.